Timmie Rogers: Early life

 Timmie Rogers was born in Detroit to Lillian Ancrum.
 At the age of eight, he was earning money by dancing on the street.
 At the age of 12, Rogers ran away from home and found a job as a dishwasher on a boat, where he learned the languages of the cooks; eventually, he spoke nine.
-Rogers would later write and record in French and German.
+Rogers later wrote and recorded in French and German.
 Later he cleaned ashtrays at a local ballroom, absorbed what he saw and was invited to dance onstage before acts.
 By 1932, Rogers was part of a successful dance team, Timmie & Freddie, that performed on the vaudeville circuit.
 They split in 1944 as blacks across the country were developing a collective voice in the name of civil rights, and Rogers decided to try it on his own, his way.

 Career

 He was known as the Unknown Pioneer of (Black) Comedy.
 He insisted on not wearing blackface when performing his comedy act and stood firm with his conviction.
 His catchphrase was "Oh Yeah!" and it was a part of his act for over 50 years.
 Rogers starred in US television's first black prime-time show Uptown Jubilee on CBS Television in 1949.

-He was also a recurring guest star on The Jackie Gleason Show for over 12 years, and would continue to work with Jackie Gleason for the next thirty years.
+He was also a recurring guest star on The Jackie Gleason Show for over 12 years, and continued to work with Gleason for the next thirty years.
 Rogers later credited Gleason for giving him national exposure which helped his career.
 Rogers also wrote music including "If You Can’t Smile and Say Yes", a song recorded by Nat King Cole.
 He also wrote songs for Carmen McRae and Sarah Vaughan.
 In the late 1950s and living in Philadelphia, he recorded on Cameo and Parkway Records.
 His hits included "Back to School Again" and "I Love Ya, I Love Ya, I Love Ya".

 Death

 On December 17, 2006, Rogers died of undisclosed causes in Los Angeles at the age of 91.
-He was survived by two daughters, five grandchildren and one great grandchild.